ericmjl/essays-on-data-science/docs/people-skills/hiring.md

 existing data scientists with a track record of accomplishment in a prior industry role, regardless of prior educational training.
-"Fellow" ranks are for highly skilled and experienced individuals who bring technical, domain, and people leadership skills to the table.
+"Fellow" ranks are for highly skilled and experienced individuals who bring technical, domain, and people leadership skills to the table, with a focus on technical strategy.
+Think "Staff Engineer" for an analogy.
 (Thought leadership is the summary term for all three.)

 We calibrate our expectations for each level.